rubencg195/GRADREC/README.md

 GRADREC (Graduate Recruitment) is a web-based system that enables faculty members to advertise Master/PhD positions, provide information about their research projects and the availability of financial aid.
 Our goal is to become a world leader at connecting high skilled researchers with highly motivated students to create next generation projects and research.

+Disclaimer: This was a class project for the Software Engineering course for graduate students at Memorial University of Newfoundland.
+We used NodeJS and MongoDB for the back-end, HTML, CSS, and JavaScript for the front end.

 ## INITIAL SETUP

 1. Install *npm* and *nodejs*